Gimerbone/CLI-Hangman/README.md

 Created by Gimerbone, Github: https://github.com/Gimerbone Simple Hangman game created as a project to learn python.

 #### Important!
 Path to data.txt must be manually added.
 Change the path in main.py to your data.txt location.
+#### Important! v1.0.0 and v1.0.1 are not available.
+Changes are saved starting from v1.1.0.

 ## Changelogs